Friday, September 25, 2015

 The salesman nodded and shrugged, “I don’t have headlights on my car.
 I’ll take you tomorrow morning.”

-In the end they settled on the lot, with the vendor asking for one half of the purchase price as a deposit.
+In the end, they settled on the lot, with the vendor asking for half of the purchase price as a deposit.
 Neil chuckled and replied, “No, I’ll give you one hundred American dollars until the land changes ownership.”
 The salesman shrugged again, “Si.
 Claro.
 Okay.”

 And then the adventure began.
-In 1979 all of their building materials had to be transported to the island.
-Plywood cost $150.00 US dollars per sheet.
-Cancun did not have any furniture stores so Neil and Abby arranged for fans, mattresses, sofas, appliances, tables and chairs - anything and everything necessary to furnish a new home to be shipped from Florida by air to Cancun.
+In 1979, all of their building materials had to be transported to the island.
+Plywood costs $150.00 USD per sheet.
+Cancun did not have any furniture stores, so Neil and Abby arranged for fans, mattresses, sofas, appliances, tables and chairs - anything and everything necessary to furnish a new home to be shipped from Florida by air to Cancun.

 Abby laughs at the memory, “What did we know?
 We were all alone in this adventure.”

-The only food stores were Super Bettino, where the Super X-Press is located in Centro, and the Mirtita Tienda that is now Willy’s grocery store.
+The only food stores were Super Bettino, where the Super X-Press is located in Centro, and the Mirtita Tienda, which is now Willy’s grocery store.

-In the early years utility services were practically non-existent: water came from a cistern that needed to be refilled; electricity was intermittent and of exceptionally low voltage burning out refrigerator motors on a regular basis or barely illuminating incandescent light bulbs; propane tanks had to be personally transported via the passenger boats and refilled in Cancun.
+In the early years, utility services were practically non-existent: water came from a cistern that needed to be refilled; electricity was intermittent and of exceptionally low voltage, burning out refrigerator motors regularly or barely illuminating incandescent light bulbs; propane tanks had to be personally transported via the passenger boats and refilled in Cancun.

 And the internet or Wi-Fi!
 It wasn’t invented yet.
 No one worried about slow internet speed, weak signals, or checking their emails.
-In 1988 Hurricane Gilberto knocked down out the electrical system on Isla Mujeres necessitating an island-wide upgrade by the power company CFE.
-When the power was switched back on it was an amazing improvement!
+In 1988, Hurricane Gilberto knocked out the electrical system on Isla Mujeres, necessitating an island-wide upgrade by the power company CFE.
+When the power was switched back on, it was an amazing improvement!

-North Beach from the air - hotel is now called the Mia
+North Beach, Hotel is now called the Mia

 “How do I know you didn’t put the hole in the can?” the man responded.

-Over the years Abby and Neil became familiar to the islanders, many offering advice and help with their new house.
-One teenager, Javier Ayala became a fixture in their household and best friends with their son Lennie.
-Typically when the Fox family arrived for the new winter season many things in the house had ceased to function from lack of use - plumbing, electricity, and door locks, although doors on the island were seldom actually locked.
+Over the years, Abby and Neil became familiar with the islanders, many of whom offered advice and help with their new house.
+One teenager, Javier Ayala, became a fixture in their household and a best friend of their son, Lennie.
+When the Fox family arrived for the new winter season, many things in the house had ceased to function from lack of use - plumbing, electricity, and door locks, although doors on the island were seldom actually locked.
 Javier tried to help out where he could - locating servicemen to do repairs, workers to help with additional construction around the house.

-Dolphin Discovery was later built on the leftside of photo
+Dolphin Discovery was built on the left side

 Abby developed the habit of coming to Isla two weeks before Neil to open up the house, and to ensure that everything was functioning.
-Eventually she also stayed two weeks longer to close up the house.
-With no nearby neighbours, Javier insisted that his little sister stay with Abby at night, to keep her company on the long, lonely, stretch of road.
-There were two other American couples who had also recently purchased property in Sac Bajo: the Greensteins and the Lehrers, but neither house was situated near the Foxes.
-Today, if you drive along Sac Bajo you will see the Puerta al Mar condos, dozens of homes, the Rolandi Hotel, Dolphin Discovery plus beach clubs like Playa Tiburon, The IceBar, and Zama.
+Eventually, she also stayed two weeks longer to close up the house.
+With no nearby neighbours, Javier insisted that his little sister stay with Abby at night, to keep her company on the long, lonely stretch of road.
+Two other American couples had also recently purchased property in Sac Bajo: the Greensteins and the Lehrers, but neither house was situated near the Foxes.
+Today, if you drive along Sac Bajo, you will see the Puerta al Mar condos, dozens of homes, the Rolandi Hotel, Dolphin Discovery, plus beach clubs like Playa Tiburon, The IceBar, and Zama.
 It is no longer a lonely stretch of road.

 Abby Fox - Dinner time!

-Other times Abby stayed in Centro with the Ayala family or traveled with Javier’s mother to Merida, staying with her family, playing games with the children.
+Other times, Abby stayed in Centro with the Ayala family or travelled with Javier’s mother to Merida, staying with her family, playing games with the children.
 It was a fantastic way for Abby to learn conversational Spanish and to understand the Mexican culture.

 Home Sweet Home - 2015